SKAHP/One-Engi/holeman.md

 HOLEMAN: No, she was a young girl at the time.
 Clark Clifford's main job was to play volleyball with her; that's how far back I go.

-JOHNSON: That had to be some trip; something you certainly wouldn't forget, coming back on theMissouri.
+JOHNSON: That had to be some trip; something you certainly wouldn't forget, coming back on the Missouri.

 HOLEMAN: One of the things we'll never forget is the damn parade before we left, the Independence Day parade.
 It went on all day long.
 I mean six or seven hours.
-We began finally just to suspect they were running it around the block, you know, bringing it back: This was the Brazilian Independence Day.
-They had all of these Portuguese uniforms, and the lancers.
+We began finally just to suspect they were running it around the block, you know, bringing it back: This was the **Brazilian Independence Day.** They had all of these Portuguese uniforms, and the lancers.
 Horsemen would go, and they would bring in modern stuff, and then we'd get the horsemen again, see.

 JOHNSON: How about Mexico?
 Did you go on that trip in '47?